 But Mack could never turn down a challenge.
-In 1938, he joined a crew of door to door salesman peddling magazine subscriptions all over the mid western United States.
+In 1938, he joined a crew of door-to-door salesmen peddling magazine subscriptions all over the midwestern United States.
 He prospered in this business and was soon in charge of the crew even though he was the youngest.
-Since it was the Dust Bowl era and money was scarce, he sometimes promoted payments for his subscriptions from rural farmers in goods rather than cash.
+Since it was the Dust Bowl era and money was scarce, Mack sometimes promoted payments for his subscriptions from rural farmers in goods rather than cash.
 Mack particularly liked old gold teeth and live chickens.
 He even built a chicken cage on top of his car to carry his earnings.

-In the late 1930's, CJ and the entire Henson clan moved to Abilene, Texas.
-CJ and Mack's older brother Arthel went to work in the Paymaster Feed Mill.
-CJ worked the night shift and ran a small roadside produce stand during the day.
-CJ liked to sleep in his chair next to the stand.
+In the late 1930s, C.J. and the entire Henson clan moved to Abilene, Texas.
+C.J. and Mack's older brother Arthel went to work in the Paymaster Feed Mill.
+C.J. worked the night shift and ran a small roadside produce stand during the day.
+C.J. liked to sleep in his chair next to the stand.
 When a customer wanted something they just woke him up.
 Times were a little different back then.
-Eventually, CJ opened a small grocery store that became an Abilene institution.
+Eventually, C.J. opened a small grocery store that became an Abilene institution.